roadrunner-server/docs/http/gzip.md

 # HTTP — Gzip middleware

-The gzip middleware is used to support the `accept-encodin: gzip` header and to compress and decompress the contents of the outgoing/incoming requests.
+The gzip middleware is used to support the `Accept-Encoding: gzip` header and to compress and decompress the contents of the outgoing/incoming requests.

 ## Documentation